 Professional Fellowship Program

-The Nest Professional Fellowship Program is a volunteer program created to foster collaboration and solution building directly between artisans and professionals.
+The Nest Professional Fellowship volunteer program fosters collaboration and solution building directly between artisans and professionals.
 Based on your skills, experience and professional background, we invite you to find an artisan project that is right for you.
 Fellowships can take place both remotely from your desk or on-site via exciting travel around the world.

 Our Fellowships are Impact Driven.
 Nest has worked with fellows coming from industry leaders including Oscar de la Renta, Rag & Bone, 3.1 Philip Lim, adidas, and Maiyet.
 As a result, artisan beneficiaries of Nest programming realized 76% increases in revenues and 45% production growth.
 A sampling of past fellowship projects include: Business Development , Environmental Conservation, Product Design & Design Mentorship, Sales & Marketing, Photography & Videography, Technology & Innovation